sunjianxin/pcloud/README.md

 * nnr:
     * Noise number ration, which is the ratio of the number of noise point comparing to the point size of the original PC

+### 3. icp_test
+This is a program to test the build-in ICP function provided by PCL

+## Utilities
+utility/utility.h provides commonly used operations on PC

 ## Build